kevchen266/kotlin-for-python-developers-cn/10-classes.md

 Class names should use `UpperCamelCase`, just like in Python.

-## Inherited built-in functions
+## 继承的内置函数

-Every class that doesn't explicitly declare a parent class inherits from `Any`, which is the root of the class hierarchy (similar to `object` in Python) - more on [inheritance](inheritance.html) later.
+Every class that doesn't explicitly declare a parent class inherits from `Any`, which is the root of the class hierarchy (similar to `object` in Python) - more on [继承](inheritance.html) later.
 Via `Any`, every class automatically has the following functions:

 * `toString()` returns a string representation of the object, similar to `__str__()` in Python (the default implementation is rather uninteresting, as it only returns the class name and something akin to the object's id)
 * `equals(x)` checks if this object is equal to some other object `x` of any class (by default, this just checks if this object is the _same_ object as `x` - just like `is` in Python - but it can be overridden by subclasses to do custom comparisons of property values)
 * `hashCode()` returns an integer that can be used by hash tables and for shortcutting complex equality comparisons (objects that are equal according to `equals()` must have the same hash code, so if two objects' hash codes are different, the objects cannot be equal)

-## Properties
+## 属性

 Empty classes aren't very interesting, so let's make a class with some _properties_: